Skip to main content

 INZ 1000: Skilled Migrant Category Expression of Interest

-This form allows individuals with a skilled job or job offer from an accredited employer to express their interest in obtaining residency.
+It allows individuals with a job or job offer from an accredited employer to express their interest in living, working, and studying indefinitely in New Zealand.
+For related guidance, see the [Working Holiday Visa](/en/new-zealand/visas/working-holiday) page.
+For related guidance, see the Accredited Employer Work Visa (AEWV) page.

 • SKILLED-MIGRANT: Skilled Migrant Category Resident Visa